fnaufel/raku-dash-docset/README.md

 # raku-dash-docset

-A dash docset for the raku language
+This is a dash docset for the raku language, built from the HTML docs at https://rakudocs.github.io/

 Use Zeal to read docsets: https://zealdocs.org/